Basil Essential Oil (CT Estragole)

 Traditional herbalists credited Basil with a long list of properties and in some cultures it was regarded as a “heal-all”.
 Modern aromatherapists have similarly made many claims for Basil essential oil and have used it for insect bites, musculoskeletal complaints, digestive system issues, nervousness, travel sickness, menstrual cramps, to support good immune function, respiratory complaints, to promote lactation, as well as for mental and emotional applications.
 Many of these claims appear to be based on traditional uses of the herbs and not all have empirical support.

-CAUTION: Because Basil can quickly become overstimulating, Basil Essential Oil should be used only in small amounts.
+CAUTION: Basil Essential Oil (CT estragole) should be used only eexternally and only in small amounts.
 Women who are pregnant or experiencing heavy menstrual bleeding should avoid its use.

 The ancient Egyptians made wreaths of basil for the burial chambers in their pyramids, while modern Egyptians scatter basil leaves over their graves.